 Flowers and stems

-- Structural branches x 3 or 4.
+- Structural branches: 3 or 4 branches.
 Look for branches with leaves that are changing color, such as Physocarpus opulifolius ‘Diabolo’ or Cotinus coggygria (smoke bush).

-- Filler ﬂowers x 4 or 5 stems.
+- Filler ﬂowers: 4 or 5 stems.
 The last of the garden roses are big and generous.
 I’m using Rosa ‘Desdemona’.

-- Focal ﬂowers x 15.
+- Focal ﬂowers: 15 blooms.
 I’m using the last of the autumn dahlias and Chrysanthemum ‘Allouise Salmon’.

-- Gestural moments x a handful.
+- Gestural moments: a handful.
 These wispy stems will give your arrangement a ﬁnal ﬂourish.
 I have snipped a few stems of Euonymus europaeus (spindle tree), Stipa tenuissima ‘Pony Tails’, and acer leaves.

 Step 1 and 2